ray-project/ray/doc/source/webui.rst

   ssh -L <port>:localhost:<port> <user>@<ip-address>

-So for the above URL, you would use the port as 8889.
-The jupyter notebook attempts to run on port 8888, but if that fails tries successive ports until it finds an open port.
+So for the above URL, you would use the port 8889.
+The jupyter notebook attempts to run on port 8888, but if that fails it tries successive ports until it finds an open port.

-You can also open the port on the machine as well, which is not recommended for security as anybody could port scan and access the machine as well.
+You can also open the port on the machine as well, which is not recommended for security as the machine would be open to the Internet.
+In this case, you would need to replace localhost by the public IP the remote machine is using.

 Once you have navigated to the URL, you simply need to run Kernel -> Restart and Run all to launch the widgets.